Healthy Homes Assessment Pakowhai

 What We Do

-As building inspectors we handle all components that come with professional house inspections.
-We are here to ensure that you make the correct decision when buying your next home.
+As building inspectors we deal with all the components involved in professional home inspections.
+We are here to make sure you make the right decision when buying your next home.

-We not only work with you , but we also collaborate with a number of major clients, including bank branches, local councils and insurance firms.
-Evidently , they appreciate their reassurance provided, due to the details that we offer in our reports of building inspections.
+We not only work with you , but we also work with some big clients like the local authorities, banks and insurance firms.
+Evidently , they appreciate our reassurance provided, because of the information contained in our building inspection reports.

-With our systemised approach to your inspection of your home and the latest software technology with digital photos embedded into your reports, you are able to actually see any issues that may be discovered.
-Because of our detailed reporting it is no wonder that we get so many clients recommending our service to family members and friends.
+With our systematic method of conducting your house inspection and the latest in technology for software that incorporates digital images into the report, you can actually see any problems that might be discovered.
+Because of our detailed report, it’s easy to understand why we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports